-3.4 network cable: The cable infrastructure (transmission line) used to connect together telecom installations, systems and telecom terminal equipment.
+- 3.2.1 antenna reference point: The geometric centre of the antenna or the reference point referred to in the antenna calibration procedure. - 3.2.2 intentional signal: The intentional signal comprises the frequency spectrum required for the communication in and along conductors. - 3.2.3 network cable: The cable infrastructure (transmission line) used to connect together telecom installations, systems and telecom terminal equipment.
 The network cable will normally end at a network termination point (NTP).
 At this point, telecom terminal equipment or telecom systems or installations are attached.
-The network cable may also include in-premises extension cables or LAN cables.

-3.5 standard measurement distance: Measurement distance for which levels for disturbance are specified in this Recommendation.
+The network cable may also include in-premises extension cables or LAN cables. - 3.2.4 standard measurement distance: Measurement distance for which levels for disturbance are specified in this Recommendation.
 The measurement distance is taken as a straight line perpendicular from the telecommunication cable tract (or its projection to the floor level), from the boundary of the premises, office, or flat, or from the exterior wall of the building hosting the network concerned, to the measuring antenna reference point.
-This reference point can be: